USAJOBS/Help/how-to/application/status.md

 Hiring is completed and the position is filled.

-NOTE: Currently, you will see **Reviewing applications** even if the hiring is complete.
-The hiring agencies are responsible for marking a position as hiring complete and are updating their application systems to show this status in mid-2021.

 **Job canceled**

 The agency withdrew the job announcement and did not hire anyone.
 An agency can cancel a job announcement any time after they post a job.

 **Job closed**

-The job's closing date passed, and the hiring agency did not receive any applications through our online application process.
+The job's closing date passed, and the hiring agency received no applications through our online application process.
 This status will also appear for jobs that do not accept online applications, and the closing date has passed.

 ## Are there status delays for faxed documents?